zhangsquared/notes/docs/huggingface_tutorials.md

 Example of use cases: guess masked words; sentiment analysis

 2. The `decoder` decodes the represetnations from the encoder.
-It can also accepts text inputs (outputs)
+It can also accepts text inputs (generate outputs)

 - use **masked self-attention** + **cross-attention** mechanism
 - **uni-directional** property: words can only see the words on the left side; the right side is hidden